 During the final days of Camino Portuguese we passed through more Galician forests, rustic villages with horreos, & scenic Spanish cities.
 Intermittent rain followed us, and we sometimes left later in the morning after waiting for showers to subside.
 Overall, sunshine balanced out the wet days, and we felt lucky to have avoided any heat waves.

 The end of a Camino is often bittersweet — there’s excitement about reaching the destination but also the realization that the experience has finished.
 For many, however, the journey continues long after the trek.
-After returning home, walkers often reevaluate, reorganize, or make life changes; contemplative practices can stir.
+Once home, walkers often reevaluate, reorganize, or make life changes; contemplative practices can stir.
 It takes a while to process a Camino, and then there may be ‘the call’ to walk again.
+For pilgrim stories, films, podcasts, & more about walkers’ journeys check out Camino Books, Etc.

 Magical Galician greenery on full display